 Your bedroom should be a sanctuary, as we spend almost one-third of our lives there.
-While you may think that allergens are only found outdoors, you might be surprised to find out that your home may be filled with allergy-causing substances, and maybe much more than outdoors because of the closed space.
+While you may think that allergens are only found outdoors, you might be surprised to find out that your home may be filled with allergy-causing substances which causes allergies in the bedroom and maybe much more than outdoors because of the closed space.
 The bedroom is just one of the rooms in your home where allergens can run rampant, causing a huge amount of symptoms including a headache, runny or stuffy nose, scratchy throat, cough, sneezing, itchy eyes etc.

 Not only are bedroom allergies annoying and uncomfortable, but they can also interrupt restful night’s sleep and leave you feeling tired and groggy in the morning.
 Bedroom allergens can also be dangerous to those who have asthma or other respiratory problems.
 Fortunately, there are several ways that you can combat allergy and reclaim your bedroom from the allergens.